Finding Ourselves

 Welcome

-Hi, I’m Steve Marshall
+Hello, I’m Steve Marshall.

 Many of us experience a moment when we raise our gaze and realise we have fundamental questions about life, work, wisdom and leadership.

-We often rush through the first half of life getting an education, making money, paying a mortgage, having children, developing a career, and establishing worth, security and status.
+We tend to rush through the first half of life getting an education, making money, paying a mortgage, having children, developing a career, and establishing worth, security and status.
 It’s necessary work yet, typically, anywhere between thirty-five and seventy, life brings turbulent emotional shifts which lead us to question the choices we’ve made.

 An Invitation